Phyks/Cygnal/README.md

 the server side part.
 You can find some `uwsgi` and `nginx` base config files under the `support` folder.

+#### Importing OpenData

+A few OpenData files can be imported in Cycl'Assist, to import roadworks for instance.
+All the useful scripts to import OpenData are in the `scripts/opendata` folder.
+You can set up a daily cron task to automatically run the import of roadworks every day.

+#### Updating

+Database migrations are in the `scripts/migrations` folder, labelled by versions.
+You should run them in order from your current versions to the latest one when you upgrade.

 ## Contributing